dime-scheduler/sdk-js/README.md

 <h1 align="center"> Dime.Scheduler SDK for JavaScript</h1>

 Supercharge your business by powering up Microsoft Dynamics 365 Business Central with a centralized resource and project planning solution 📅.
-Dime.Scheduler, with its powerful features and flexible design, has a proven track record in various industries and is trusted by dozens of resellers and thousands of people all over the world 🚀.
+Dime.Scheduler, with its powerful features and flexible design, has a proven track record in constious industries and is trusted by dozens of resellers and thousands of people all over the world 🚀.

 Check out the [📚 docs »](https://docs.dimescheduler.com) for more info.